-In my personal trading, I use these strategies on a daily basis and I can assure you that I would not make it one single day without them.
+In my personal trading, I use these crypto day trading strategies every time I trade and I can assure you that I would not make it one single day without them.
 So, sit tight, keep reading, and pull out your notebook if you are a complete beginner.

 Each strategy for crypto margin trading has something special to offer, however, should you wish to skip some of the strategies that you are already familiar I’ve made a content table where you can pick where to start.